 Students complete a core electrical engineering curriculum with an emphasis on computer science while allowing room for electives in TU’s reputable humanities-based programs.
 A strong background in mathematics and physics is required along with interests in bioengineering, electromagnetic fields and circuit systems.

-The master of engineering focuses on curriculum and coursework more than research and can be completed in less time than the master of science option.
+The master of engineering (M.E.) focuses on curriculum and coursework more than research and can be completed in less time than the M.S.E. option.